-National loan rate - Rates set by the 2014 Farm Bill for Nonrecourse Marketing Assistance Loans and Actual County Revenue (when it is higher than the Marketing Year Average Price).
-National loan rates are $1.95/bushel for corn and $5.00/bushel for soybeans.
+National loan rate – Rates set by the Farm Bill for Nonrecourse Marketing Assistance Loans and Actual County Revenue (when it is higher than the Marketing Year Average Price).
+National loan rates are $2.20/bushel for corn and $6.20/bushel for soybeans.

-Reference price - Prices for covered commodities set in Title I of the 2014 Farm Bill that apply for 2014-2018 crops and are used in the PLC and ARC programs.
-For example, the reference price for corn is $3.70/bushel for 2014-2018 crops and $8.40/bushel for soybeans.
+Statutory reference price – Prices for covered commodities set in Title I of the 2018 Farm Bill that apply for 2018-2023 crops and are used in the PLC and ARC programs.
+For example, the statutory reference price for corn is $3.70/bushel for 2018-2023 crops and $8.40/bushel for soybeans.

-Counter cyclical yield - The yield that existed on the farm under the previous farm bill which was used for the counter-cyclical program.
+Counter cyclical yield – The yield on file with USDA FSA for the farm which was used for the counter-cyclical program.

-Guarantee yield ARC-CO - The 5-year Olympic average of the higher of the county yield or 70 percent of T-yield for each year.
+Guarantee yield ARC-CO – The 5-year Olympic average of the higher of the county yield or 80% of T-yield for each year.

-Payment yield - Used in the payment formula for PLC, it equals 100 percent of the farm’s counter-cyclical yield.
-However, the owner(s) may make a one-time election to update payment yields on a commodity by commodity basis, equal to 90 percent of the farm’s 2008-12 average yield per planted acre (excluding years with no plantings), except if the yield in any of the years is less than 75 percent of the county yield, 75 percent of the 2008-12 county yield is substituted for that year.
+Payment yield – Used for PLC payments.
+For the 2020 crop year, higher of yield used under the 2014 Farm Bill OR the owner(s) may make a one-time election to update payment yields on a commodity by commodity basis by September 30, 2020.
+Updated yield is equal to 90% of the farm’s 2013-17 average yield per planted acre (excluding years with no plantings) multiplied by 2nd factor of national average yield 2008-2012 for the crop, divided by the national average yield 2013-2017.
+The factor cannot be below 90% or exceed 100%.
+(90% in Iowa).
+If the yield in any of the years is less than 75% of the county yield, 75% of the 2013-2017 county yield is substituted for that year.

-Planted yield - The yield on a farm based on planted acres (= total production / planted acres)
+Planted yield – The yield based on planted acres (= total production / planted acres)

-Substitute yield - 75 percent of the 2008 through 2012 simple county average yield per planted acre for the covered commodity.
-Note: County substitute yields by crop have been posted to the ARCPLC website.
+Substitute yield – 75% of the 2013 through 2017 simple county average yield per planted acre for the covered commodity, used in PLC program.